ipaqmaster/vfio/README.md

     While also providing the exact QEMU arguments it's about to use if you plan to dive in manually yourself.

-  * Takes as many virtual disks or iso's as you want to pass in.
+  * Takes as many virtual disks or iso's as you want to pass in with an iothread on the host for each virtual disk.

     Or if you're passing in an entire disk array, save the overhead and pass the entire HBA controller with (`-PCI 'SATA'`)